otam-mato/nodejs_mysql_web_app_docker/README.md

 docker container ls
 curl http://localhost:3000
 ```
+<br><br>

-Adjust the security group of the AWS EC2 instance to allow network traffic on port 3000 from your computer.
+Adjust the security group of the AWS EC2 instance to allow network traffic on port 3000 from your computer:

-Open the <puplic_ip>:3000 in your browser (access the web interface of the application, which is now running in a container)
+Paste the <puplic_ip>:3000 in your browser (access the web interface of the application, which is now running in a container)

 That is what you have done so far:
 <br><br>
 <p align="center" >
   <img width="700" alt="Screenshot 2023-02-02 at 10 46 14" src="https://user-images.githubusercontent.com/104728608/216304326-f0d44a4b-37b2-4056-b22b-e2f01d749260.png">